When to use AI agents (and when not to)

 • The clearest signal you need an agent: your current automation breaks on 20-30% of cases that don't fit the script.
 That 20-30% is where agents earn their cost.

 • Before building an agent, map the workflow end-to-end.
-If you can't describe every decision point and exception, neither can the agent — and you'll spend the budget debugging edge cases.
+If you can't describe every decision point and exception, neither can the agent.
+You'll spend the budget debugging edge cases instead.

 AI agents are getting a lot of attention.
 They're also getting applied to problems they're not suited for, producing expensive projects that underdeliver.